Philip Neri was born in Florence in the year 1515, one of four

 Thus by the time he was thirty-four, Philip had accomplished a great deal.
 His confessor, however, was convinced that as a priest his work would be even more effective.
 Philip's humility made him shrink from taking Holy Orders, but at last, on May 23, 1551, he was ordained.

-missionaries.
-The story of the heroic life and death of St. Francis Xavier so inspired Philip that
+saints, martyrs, and missionaries.
+The story of the heroic life and death of St. Francis Xavier so

-he himself considered service in the foreign mission field: a Cistercian whom he consulted persuaded
+inspired Philip that he himself considered service in the foreign mission field: a Cistercian whom

 To accommodate the increasing number of those who attended Philip's discussions, a large room was built over the nave of San Girolamo.
 Several other priests were appointed to assist him.
 The people called them "Oratorians" because they rang a little bell to summon the faithful to prayers in their "oratory."
 The actual foundation of the Congregation of the Priests of the Oratory was laid a few years later, when Philip presented five of his young followers for ordination and sent them to serve the church of San Giovanni, which had been put in his charge by fellow Florentines living in Rome.
 The future cardinal and Church historian, Caesar Baronius, was among them.